Your Health

 1. Home repair bills

 If your furnace, air conditioner or any other home large appliances needs repair.
-If you had a home warrantee, you could be covered the next time something breaks down.
+If you had a home warranty, you could be covered the next time something breaks down.
 It’s like having a safety net for your home (plumbing, electrical, appliances, etc.)

 If you don’t have one yet, you can use a free resource like AmericanHomeWarranty.org to find a good warranty provider in your area and check their reviews.